RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/migrate-to-role-based-ldap.md

 This checklist covers the basic process:

-1. Identify accounts per app (on the customer end).
+1. Identify accounts per app on the customer end.

-1. Create (or identify) an LDAP user account on the appropriate server, e.g. the one responsible for LDAP authentication and authorization.
+1. Create or identify an LDAP user account on the server that is responsible for LDAP authentication and authorization.

-1. Create (or identify) an LDAP group that contains the app team members.
+1. Create or identify an LDAP group that contains the app team members.

-1. Verify/configure the Redis Software ACLs.
+1. Verify or configure the Redis Enterprise ACLs.

 1. Configure each database ACL.

-1. Remove the earlier "external" (LDAP) users from Redis Software.
+1. Remove the earlier "external" (LDAP) users from Redis Enterprise.

-1. Use **Settings** | **LDAP** to enable role-based LDAP.
+1. Use **Settings > LDAP** to enable role-based LDAP.

 1. Map your LDAP groups to access control roles.